Katie Kaur

 ©2025 Katie Kaur

-Katie Kaur is a half-Indian British artist based in London, currently studying at the Royal College of Art.
+Katie Kaur is a British artist of Indian and European descent, currently studying at the Royal College of Art in London.

 Her research is drawn to the sensation of being underwater - a liminal space where light murmurs overhead and time slows into liquid silence.